-Tianyang Wang (Tian) is an assistant professor in the Department of Finance and Real Estate at Colorado State University.
+Tianyang Wang (Tian) is an associate professor in the Department of Finance and Real Estate at Colorado State University.

 Tian earned his Ph.D. from the University of Texas at Austin.
-He is a Financial Risk Manager (FRM) — Certified by the Global Association of Risk Professionals and an Associate of the Society of Actuaries (ASA).
+He is a Chartered Financial Analyst (CFA), a Financial Risk Manager (FRM) — Certified by the Global Association of Risk Professionals, and an Associate of the Society of Actuaries (ASA).

 Tian's research is primarily in financial risk management, empirical asset pricing, commodity market risks, multivariate real options valuation and enterprise risk management.
 Times series analysis, multivariate copulas, option pricing theory, high dimensional simulation, optimization, and dynamic programming are the main techniques that he has used in his research.